zizhanghan/final-project/README.md

 ### Reflections on design and components
 #### My design:
-I made a safe doorbell system.
+I made a smart health system.

 Pros:
 It can measure the pulse and the led can blink with the frequency of people's heart rate.